maxchaplin0610/sigmaOSPrototype/README.md

 ![Scroll Detection - Hides / Shows Bottom Nav Menu Based On Scroll Direction](https://github.com/maxchaplin0610/sigmaOSPrototype/blob/main/workspaces.gif)

-## Features

-Intuitive design is imperative when creating a productivity when efficiency is key.
-That's why this prototype has design features that make navigation quick!

 ## Tabs
 Tabs cam be renamed to what they mean to you to make your browser truly yours.
 As well as being marked as done, locked or snoozed!